PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 }
 ```

 This element allows timing events.
-The timer can be started, stopped and reset.
+The timer can be started, stopped, and reset.
 Reset will stop the timer and reset the timer to zero.
 Note - The start button turns into the stop button when the timer is pressed.

 There are no specific attributes to this element.